mohammad-agus/machine-failures-detection/README.md

 ### **5. Model Selection and Persistence**
 - Select the best-performing model based on evaluation metrics.
-- Save the trained model using `pickle` for reuse in the API.
+- Save the selected model and the trained encoder using `pickle`.

 > [!Tip]
 > Check out [the project's Jupyter notebook](https://github.com/mohammad-agus/machine-failures-detection/blob/master/project_notebook.ipynb) for the complete code.